 Once your application is complete we will send you an email to confirm along with a link to process your application fee.

-Once your application has been reviewed, we will send you an email within 5 business days informing you if you have been accepted for membership, along with a link to complete your membership dues.
+Once your application has been reviewed, we will send you an email within 5-10 business days informing you if you have been accepted for membership, along with a link to pay your membership dues.
+Membership dues are pro-rated to reflect the date of acceptance to the College.

 My application has been accepted for membership.
 What now?